egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 ------------
 To see any new highlighting, the VIEW edit session needs to reload the syntax file (that has been changed).
-One way to see new/changed highlightings is to perform closing and opening of this same test file.
+One way to see new/changed highlighting is to perform closing and opening of this same test file.

 At the beginning of my development cycle, lots of closing and opening files were going there.